adl/hoaf/support.md

 [PRISM](http://www.prismmodelchecker.org/) uses omega automata for probabilistic verification of LTL (and similar logics) against probabilistic models such as Markov chains and Markov decisions processes.

-The [current development version of PRISM](http://www.prismmodelchecker.org/dev/), which will form the next public release, includes support for plugging in external LTL-to-automaton generation tools using the HOA format.
+The [current beta version of PRISM](http://www.prismmodelchecker.org/download.php), which will form the next public release, includes support for plugging in external LTL-to-automaton generation tools using the HOA format.
 PRISM incorporates `jhoafparser` for the purposes of importing the generated automata and now supports verification of a variety of acceptance conditions: arbitrary generic acceptance conditions for Markov chains and Rabin or generalized Rabin conditions for Markov decision processes.

 PRISM's source code is distributed under the [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0.html).